anaprodriguesuk/sql_practice/README.md

 - Table deletion

 ## Sample Included
-- `student_table_example.sql`: A complete script to create, populate, query, and modify a Students table.
+- `student_table_example.sql`: A script to create, populate, query, and update a Students table.